cdown/chrisdown.name/_posts/2015-01-29-resources-to-improve-mandarin-proficiency.md

 ### Jukuu

-[Jukuu][] (句酷) is another awesome source of example sentences.
+[Jukuu][] (句酷) is another highly comprehensive source of example sentences.
 This is pretty much the same deal as Ichacha, just with a different set of example sentences and a better interface.

 ### Tatoeba